MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 - In `Transaction.Status.t`, the `Applied` constructor is applied to a pair consisting of `Auxiliary_data.t` containing account creation fees, and `Balance_data.t`, containing balances.
-The fields in those types are all options, because they may not be relevant to a particular transaction.
-Make the constructor unary, applied to a new type `Account_creation_fees.t` (see below).
+Make the constructor nullary.

 - In `Transaction.Status.t`, the `Failed` constructor is applied to a pair, consisting of instances of `Failure.Collection.t` and `Balance_data.t`.
 Make the constructor unary by